EmtheGamer/naruto-to-boruto/README.md

 # naruto-to-boruto
-Its a rpg game fight with your tens against other team and raise your rank to got your hokage dreams
+Its a rpg game fight with your teams against other team and raise your rank to got your hokage dreams